theupdateframework/pep-on-pypi-with-tuf/README.rst

 2013, we showed how the latest version of pip (at the time) was susceptible to these attacks and how TUF could protect users against them [14]_.

-Finally, PyPI allows for packages to be signed with GPG keys [15]_, although no package manager is known to verify those signatures, thus negating much of the benefits of having those signatures at all.
-Validating integrity through cryptography is important, but issues such as immediate and secure key revocation or specifying a required threshold number of signatures still remain.
-Furthermore, GPG by itself does not immediately address the attacks mentioned above.

 In order to protect PyPI against infrastructure compromises, we propose integrating PyPI with The Update Framework [2]_ (TUF).